wandb/docs/docs/guides/hosting/self-managed/bare-metal.md

 ### Database Server

 W&B recommends a [MySQL 8](#mysql-database) database as a metadata store.
-The shape of the ML practitioners parameters and metadata will greatly affect the performance of the database.
-The database is typically incrementally written to as practitioners track their training runs and is more read heavy when queries are executed in reports and dashboard.
+The shape of the model parameters and related metadata will greatly affect the performance of the database.
+The database size grows as the ML practitioners track more training runs, and incurs read heavy load when queries are executed in run tables, users workspaces, and reports.

 To ensure optimal performance we recommend deploying the W&B database on to a server with the following starting specs: